 This 17-acre garden with a vast array of orchids and other tropical plants is nestled at the foot of Volcano Póas in Costa Rica’s Central Valley and is part of Innovaplant of Costa Rica, an agricultural company that produces and exports ornamental plants.

-beauty, bounty and biodiversity.
-Wind-sculpted elfin woodlands, rainforests of tall trees adorned with orchids, bromeliads, ferns, vines and mosses.
-Parasitic, Hemiparasitic, Epiphytic and Symbiotic relationships abound.
-Monteverde is home to 2.5% of worldwide biodiversity, hosting 3,000 plants species (500 of them are orchids), 500 bird species, 120 species of reptiles and amphibians, and 130 species of mammals.
-100% of the incomes collSected by the entrances and other services are designated for education, preservation and research programs.
+beauty, bounty, and biodiversity.
+Wind-sculpted elfin woodlands, rainforests of tall trees adorned with orchids, bromeliads, ferns, vines, and mosses.
+Parasitic, Hemiparasitic, Epiphytic, and Symbiotic relationships abound.
+Monteverde is home to 2.5% of worldwide biodiversity, hosting 3,000 plant species (500 of them are orchids), 500 bird species, 120 species of reptiles and amphibians, and 130 species of mammals.
+100% of the incomes collected by the entrances and other services are designated for education, preservation, and research programs.
 It is one of the best examples of sustainable tourism in the world.